tonyhb/validate/README.md

 All validatiors are available in their own package within `rules`.
 These are built in:

+- `Alpha` - passes if a string contains only alphabetic characters
+- `Alphanumeric` - passes if a string contains only alphanumeric characters
 - `Email` - passes if the field is a string with a valid email address
 - `Length:N` - passes if the field is a string with N characters
 - `MaxLength:N` - passes if the field is a string with at most N characters